9 ThingsTo See, Eat, and Drink in Bayview

 Old Skool Cafe

 Old Skool Cafe is a nonprofit 1940s-themed youth-run supper club.
 It provides a space for at-risk and previously incarcerated young people to learn job and life skills.
 The kids are spectacular.
 They work as chefs, servers, and entertainers.
-The food is delicious and the energy is awesome – you have to check this place out.
+The food is delicious and the energy is awesome.
+You have to check this place out!

 Public Glass

 Public Glass is San Francisco’s only nonprofit glass art studio and school.
 It offers classes from beginner to master levels in all disciplines.
-Students can learn fusing, slumping, lampworking, glassblowing, and glass sculpting!
+Students can learn fusing, slumping, lampworking, glassblowing, and glass sculpting.

 Radio Africa and Kitchen

-Radio Africa & Kitchen was born from one of the city’s first pop-ups.
+Radio Africa and Kitchen was born from one of the city’s first pop-ups.
 Chef Eskender Aseged whips up a blend of Mediterranean and North African cuisine using California meat and produce.
 The menu changes weekly, lunch is served Monday through Friday, and you can expect lots of delicious seafood!

 Scrap